aspose-barcode/Aspose.BarCode-Products/barcode/net/generate/ean/_index.md

         {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Select EAN13 from the dropdown." >}}
         {{< blocks/products/pf/agp/democard icon="fa-download" text=" Instantly get the EAN13 label." >}}

-    {{% blocks/products/pf/agp/content h2="About Aspose.BarCode for .NET API" %}}
+    {{% blocks/products/pf/agp/content h2="" %}}

- Aspose.BarCode is a barcode reader and generation API.
+ .NET BarCode API is capable of barcode scanning and generation.
 It can easily decode and generate 1D, 2D and postal barcodes of multiple symbologies.
-Developers can easily integrate it in any barcode generation and scanning application.
+Developers can easily integrate it in any barcode generation and recognizing application.
 Moreover, Generated barcodes can easily be exported to different high-quality image formats.
 Its a standalone library and does not require any additional software installation. ‎